Imu-D-sama/Fast-Pick/README.md

 # FuretaPikku
-an app to lock agents, dodge a match, and Check Sides in Select Screen, has a Very Simple GUI
+A Simple App to Lock Agents, Dodge a Match, and Check Sides in the Select Screen, it has a Very Simple GUI

 ![app](https://i.imgur.com/iSDxNHS.png)

 # Usage